-Business Partners shall demonstrate their commitment to continuous improvement in the implementation of this Code of Conduct by setting performance objectives, executing implementation plans, and taking necessary corrective actions for deficiencies identified through internal or external assessments, inspections, and management reviews.
-Business Partners are encouraged to share respective actions with FME upon request.
+Business Partners shall demonstrate their commitment to continuous improvement in the implementation of this Code of Conduct by setting performance objectives. executing implementation plans, and taking necessary corrective actions for deficiencies identified through internal or external assessments, inspections, and Business management reviews.
+Partners encouraged to share respective actions with FME upon request.

-7.6 Transparency and Disclosure
+Transparency and Disclosure 7.6

-Business Partners are encouraged to regularly report externally on their social and environmental performance in line with this Code of Conduct.
-Business Partners shall remain transparent about their business activities, structure, financial situation, performance, and business, as required by applicable laws and regulations, as well as industry standards.
+Business Partners are encouraged to regularly report externally on their social and environmental performance in line with this Code of Conduct, Business Partners shall remain transparent about their business activities, structure, financial situation, performance, and business, as required by applicable laws and regulations, as well industry standards.
 Business Partners are encouraged to disclose convictions as well as mitigating measures.

-7.7 Training and Competency
+Training and Competency 7.7